codinv/mtproto/README.md

 ## 🌐 Connect via Telegram

-If your server IP is `1.2.3.4`, use one of these links:
+If your server IP is `1.2.3.4` and you use port `443`, your links will look like this:

 ```
 tg://proxy?server=1.2.3.4&port=443&secret=abcd1234abcd1234abcd1234abcd1234